\$1 0 level 0 level margin: 0 - 0 0 0

 Enable/disable target-specific attributes.
 Specify --mattr=help to display the available attributes.

-When disassembling, do not print leading addresses.
+When disassembling, do not print leading addresses for instructions or inline relocations.

 --no-show-raw-insn